MarvinDeddens/Reverse-AI-Mirror/README.md

 Right now, Reverse A.I.
 Mirror is in an open philosophical and developmental phase.
 If you're curious, inspired, or want to collaborate — [open an issue](https://github.com/MarvinDeddens/Reverse-AI-Mirror/issues) or fork the repo.

+## Interaction Model
+For a deeper understanding of how Reverse A.I.
+Mirror interacts, see the [Interaction Model](docs/interaction-model.md).

 ---

 > **Reverse A.I.
 Mirror**